 South Beach Quarter #02-01/02-02

-In a nutshell: Fierce attitude, cult following and huskies.
+In a nutshell: American-style attitude, cult following and huskies.

 Location: Duxton Road

-My experiences: Like a level 72 Mewtwo in a Pokemon game, Matthew was legendary, playing like the optional boss of a role-playing game who is definitely not compulsory to complete the game (lest casual players rage-quit in protest) but yet offers a whole lot of self-accomplishment should you manage to conquer him.
+My experiences: Co-founder BeBe is possibly the purest and most unadulterated crystallisation of CRU’s brand DNA with her inimitable blend of effortless edgy, American-style bad-ass and female boss sass.
+Like a level 72 Mewtwo in a Pokemon game, Matthew was legendary, playing like the optional boss of a role-playing game who is definitely not compulsory to complete the game (lest casual players rage-quit in protest) but yet offers a whole lot of self-accomplishment should you manage to conquer him.
 The immense challenge lies not just in the insane tempo (which is significantly higher than most rides you’d encounter) but also the complexity of the choreography which seems designed to test your psychomotor skills and push your bodily coordination to breaking point.
-I went in and felt like a level 15 Eevee with Quick Attack and Baby-Doll Eyes while Matthew wielded high level moves like Psystrike and Aura Sphere.
+His classes have been by far the most challenging spin experiences I ever had.

 68 Duxton Road #01-01

 In a nutshell: Winning combination of challenging choreography and a sleek boutique experience.

 Why you should: Boutique studio Ground Zero Singapore does seem to have the full package.
 Aside from its appealing industrial aesthetic, spacious common areas, beautiful shower facilities, OMNO bath amenities and highly Instagrammable lit walkway for them post-workout squad photos, the studio is also popular for their themed rides, which manage to remain dignified affairs without crossing over into gimmick territory, as well as their challenging choreography which will undoubtedly redefine what you think is possible on a stationary bike.
 You can expect to ride with both seasoned and mature riders here (read: less kids).